 SMS marketers might initially see some conversions on the first few blasts, but recipients soon tire of the one-dimensional approach.

-With two-way SMS conversations, customers have more choices:
+With two-way texting conversations, customers have more choices:

 Return to purchase

 Ask a question

 This critical KPI shift - engagement - gives interested consumers the ability to provide feedback and complete a sale later on.
 More importantly, two-way messaging is more compelling, and shoppers are far less likely to opt-out of future messages.

 Retaining more phone numbers on your text message marketing list means you can engage them repeatedly with limited-time offers, special events, social media contests, and more.